cinp/docs/CALL.rst

 CALL
 ====

-The CALL request method is to invoke actions/methods.
+The CALL request verb is to invoke actions/methods.
 The Path of the URI must be to a Model The action/method may be static, and use a path such as::

   /api/v1/Namespace/Model(action)